DanielBarie/ProxmoxSetup/README.md

 So we make a Debian VM for running Docker which in turn will run a container providing the VPN server (and whatnot else...).
 See https://github.com/hwdsl2/docker-ipsec-vpn-server for the container instructions.
+We need to make some modifications to that baseline config, e.g. NAT for getting the clients out into our little walled garden (else they will be stuck in our container).

 # Secure SSH Login with second factor (TOTP) in addition to password